- What is photorefractive keratectomy (PRK)?

-- How do I prepare for PRK surgery?
+- How do I prepare for PRK?

 - What happens during the PRK procedure?

 - What follow-up care do people need after PRK?
 What is the recovery time for PRK?